sqnds/testrepo/README.md

 ## Editing thefile

-Is a markdown file in this repository.
+Its a markdown file in this repository.

+##test